swo1101190019/swo1101190019/README.md

 -->

 ## 🔭 I’m currently working on ...
-an educational organization of small to medium size.
+The company I am currently employed by an educational organization of small to medium size.

 ## 🌱 I’m currently learning ...
 - Nuxt3